We need our foreign doctors

 Upon introducing himself to his interns that day, Ogunronbi’s professor pretended to frantically search himself to find his wallet.
 He started to giggle and revealed to the class that he feared that his wallet might be stolen because there was a Nigerian in class — a direct reference to Ogunronbi.

-The interns chuckled.
-Ogunronbi did not.
 The professor laughed out loud as he continued to share the joke but little did he know that it would affect Ogunronbi adversely for several years to come.

 Although it is hard to find the words to describe his ordeal, Ogunronbi — now a general surgeon specialising in cardiothoracic surgery — says that it is still difficult to be a doctor with an accent and a strange name in a foreign country.
 He says that it’s better not to think about it.
 “I just want to do my job, because it is my passion,” he says.